archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 **External tools**: null

-When *SampleTransfers/BagTransfer* is processed using the Unzipped Bag transfer type
+When *SampleTransfers/UnzippedBag* is processed using the Unzipped Bag transfer type
-- [ ] The Bag Verification microservice executes successfully AND
+- [ ] The 'Verify bag, and restructure for compliance' job in the 'Approve Transfer' microservice executes successfully AND
 - [ ] All standard AIP structure and METS structure criteria apply AND
-- [ ] The contents of bag-info.txt are translated to METS (if any)
+- [ ] The contents of bag-info.txt (if any) are parsed into METS

 ### 1.4